 From 1999 until 2006 the church was served by several Interim and fulltime pastors including the REV.ROBERT ZIMMERMAN (2000-2002) and Rev. Wesley Shipp (Interim 2003-2005) but the size of the congregation continued to fluctuate and the cost of maintenance remained burdensome.
 Believing that God still had a plan and purpose for First Baptist Church of Philadelphia, in 2006 the REV.GERARDO JAMES DE JESUS was inducted as the 29th full-time Pastor and served until August 2009.
 During his ministry an exciting outreach ministry to the Homeless called EMMANUEL MINISTRIES was started, led by Valerie Heath and the F.B.C.
 Mission Board and this continues to be a vital mission of the church.

 Dwindling financial resources, a challenging building maintenance schedule, and a small congregation could have been our Death Knell, but with renewed faith and cautious optimism the members of F.B.C. in October 2009 invited DR. PETER WOOL (a former pastor) to return as our Transitional Pastor.
 On September 15, 2014, ownership of the renown First Baptist Church Building at 17th and Sansom Streets in Philadelphia was transferred in an historic agreement.
 In order to sustain their continued presence and ministry, the members of First Baptist Church found it necessary to sell the building.
 The new owner is Liberti Church, a member congregation in the Reformed Church in America.
-Before the sale, the Liberti congregation had been worshipping here for three-and-a-half years under a lease agreement with First Baptist.
-While facing several options, the membership of First Baptist chose Liberti instead of a commercial development interest so that this building would continue to be a source of ministry, healing, and a center for community life and support.
+The Liberti congregation had been worshipping here for three-and-a-half years under a lease agreement.
+While facing several options, the membership of First Baptist chose Liberti instead of a commercial development interest, so that this building would continue to be a source of ministry, healing, and a center for community life and support.
 The First Baptist Church congregation still worships in this location under a lease agreement with the Liberti Church.